 Breaking News!
-We flew a banner over the 149th Kentucky Derby to inform the public that Churchill Downs and its online betting platform, Twin Spires, are propping up the cruelty of dog racing.
+We flew a 75-foot banner over the 149th Kentucky Derby to inform the public that Churchill Downs and its online betting platform, Twin Spires, are propping up the cruelty of dog racing.
 It is the last major company to do so.

 "If Churchill Downs takes its own corporate social responsibility policy seriously, it will stop supporting an activity that is out of step with mainstream American values," said GREY2K USA President and General Counsel Christine A. Dorchak.
 "Churchill Downs and its subsidiary, TwinSpires, are propping up the final remnants of an industry that is responsible for the confinement, deaths and abuse of thousands of dogs.
 Such greed is unacceptable in today's increasingly humane economy."